Things You Didn’t Know About Alhambra Palace

 When the then King of Aragon and Queen of Castille ended the Islamic rule over Granada in the 1400s, a large portion of Alhambra was ruined, removed, and destroyed.
 In the 1500s, the new King of Spain ordered the rebuilding of Alhambra into a more Renaissance and Italian-like palace.
 If you think this ends the dark past of this palace, that’s farther from true—this dear palace was blown up during the Peninsular war.
 Fortunately, its roots as a military base make it quite indestructible, at least not entirely.

 In the 19th century, the rulers of Spain appreciated the value that this edifice upholds and ordered that the Alhambra palace be repaired and restored.
-Today, the beauty and extensive history of this palace welcome countless tourists worldwide.
+Today, this palace’s beauty and extensive history welcome countless tourists worldwide.
 With every nook having pretty Arabic writings, a visit to Alhambra can be compared to browsing through the pages of a well-written book, with each landmark representing a chapter.
 By the end of the tour, you surely would’ve gained a life-shaping experience.

 - The palace’s name, Alhambra, is an Arabic word that translates to ‘red castle’ or ‘red one’.
 The dar surrounding soil reflects a reddish tone to the sky and the white palace, causing the landmark to appear reddish.

-- The Alhambra is surrounded by a river Darro on the north, the Al-Sabika valley on the south, and the street Cuesta del Rey Chico in the east.
+- The Alhambra is surrounded by the river Darro north, the Al-Sabika valley south, and the Cuesta del Rey Chico east street.

-- It was King Ferdinand of Aragon and Queen Isabella of Castile that conquered Granada in 1492.
-Together, they ended the Islamic rule over the city and unified Spain under a Catholic monarchy.
+- King Ferdinand of Aragon and Queen Isabella of Castile conquered Granada in 1492.
+They ended the Islamic rule over the city and unified Spain under a Catholic monarchy.

-- It was Charles V, also known as Charles I, who ordered the restoration of the Alhambra in the 1500s.
+- Charles V, also known as Charles I, ordered the restoration of the Alhambra in the 1500s.

 - The Alhambra Palace is a UNESCO World Heritage Site.
-To preserve it, the government regulates the number of visitors the landmark accommodates per day.
+To preserve it, the government regulates the number of visitors the landmark accommodates daily.
 For group visitors, UNESCO recommends a maximum of 30 persons per group plus an accredited guide or head of the group.

 How to get to Alhambra Palace

-As a tourist, the easiest way to get to this picturesque palace is from the nearby Granada Airport.
+The easiest way to get to this picturesque palace is as a tourist from the nearby Granada Airport.
 There are four modes of transportation you can use.

 Take a shuttle